advancedresearch/advancedresearch.github.io/blog/2023-01-17-is-mathematics-subordinate-to-philosophy.md

 This question came up during a reading group on Hegel, which I unfortunately could not get to.
 Kent Palmer mentioned to me that my name came up during this reading group.
-I was going to listen to the recording anyway, because I find these Hegel reading group like gold mines of ideas.
+I was going to listen to the recording anyway, because I find these Hegel reading groups like gold mines of ideas.
 Sometimes, I listen to the same recording multiple times.

 "Is mathematics subordinate to philosophy?"